-The NIC (Network Interface Controller) LED connections for the GLAN port1/GLAN port2 are located on pins 11, 12 (GLAN1) and 9,10 (GLAN2) of JF1.
+The NIC (Network Interface Controller) LED connections for the GLAN port1/port2 are located on pins 11, 12 and pins 9, 10 of JF1.
 Attach the NIC LED cable to display network activity.
 Refer to the tables on the right for pin definitions.